vega/altair/doc/user_guide/transform.rst

 nth_value     Number     Assigns a value from the nth data object in the current sliding window frame.
 If no such object exists, assigns ``null``.
 Requires a non-negative integer parameter that indicates the offset from the start of the window frame.
 This operation must have a corresponding entry in the `fields` parameter array.
 ============  =========  =========================================================================================================================================================================================================================================================================================================================

-Window transforms are quite flexible, and are not yet well documented within Altair.
-For more information on the arguments of the window transform, see :class:`WindowTransform`, or see the
+For more information about the arguments to the window transform, see :class:`WindowTransform` and `the Vega-Lite documentation <https://vega.github.io/vega-lite/docs/window.html>`_.
-`Vega-Lite window transform examples <https://vega.github.io/vega-lite/docs/window.html>`_.

 .. _Vega expression: https://vega.github.io/vega/docs/expressions/